fteem/go-playground/slck-protocol/README.md

 ## `SLCK`

-`SLCK` is a toy protocl written for the purpose of an article for [my blog](https://ieftimov.com).
+`SLCK` is a toy protocol written for the purpose of an article for [my blog](https://ieftimov.com).
 You can read about it [here](https://ieftimov.com/post/understanding-bytes-golang-build-tcp-protocol/).